-Join Aaron F. Ross for an in-depth discussion in this video Creating passive rigid bodies, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Creating passive rigid bodies, part of Maya Dynamics: Creating Simulations (2012).

 Now we are ready to start simulating.…We want to create so-called "passive rigid bodies" for the ground plane and…any collision objects.…A passive rigid body is one that will collide with other rigid bodies, but it is immobile.…It will stay static.…It could actually have keyframes placed on it unlike an active rigid body which…is going to be directly under the control of the simulation.…In general, the passive rigid bodies will be things like the ground plane or in…this case the backplane of my bowling alley lane.…